How to Make Capicola at Home

 After you have rolled it completely, use butchers twine to tie the roll firmly.
 This helps the roll keep its shape.
 You will notice that a properly rolled capicola will have an even distribution of meat and fat when you slice it across the grain.

-Step 5: After you have tied the rolled pork neck with the butchers twine, place the meat in a roasting tin or catch tray and sprinkle the curing mixture evenly over the meat.
-Pat the powder into the surface of the meat as you go until all of the meat has a coating.
+Step 5: After you have tied the rolled pork neck with the butchers twine, place it in a roasting tin or catch tray and sprinkle the curing mixture evenly over the meat.
+Pat the powder into the surface of the meat as you go until all of it has a coating.
 This will be thicker than a normal dry rub.

 Step 6: Take a vacuum packing bag and turn it half inside out.
-Feed the meat into the bag and unfold the bag to close it around the meat.
+Feed the prepared pork into the bag and unfold the bag to close it around.

 Pop this into your vacuum packer and seal it up good and tight.
 It is a good idea to give the bag a double seal for security.